anishathalye/deterministic-start-benchmark/README.md

 ## Scalability

-Our goal is to benchmark SymbiYosys versus rtl for proving a property that requires reasoning over many cycles of execution.
+Our goal is to benchmark SymbiYosys versus rtlv for proving a property that requires reasoning over many cycles of execution.
 To derive a scalability plot, we use the tools to check a property like deterministic start for a subset of the state (such that it could hold over a smaller number of cycles).
 In other